 Another conformal projection, the azimuthal stereographic preserves the shape of every circle, naturally including indicatrices.

 In a projection neither conformal nor equal-area like the azimuthal orthographic, Tissot's indicatrices keep neither original shape nor area.

 Given a circle on Earth, Tissot considered pairs of diameters; he proved there is always one pair which intersects orthogonally (i.e., at a right angle) both on the circle's center and on its projection in the map, where they comprise the ellipse's major and minor axes.
 In addition, there is another pair intersecting at a right angle on the circle, but maximally far from a right angle on the map.
 This deviation is the maximum angular deformation at that point and is, of course, zero if the projection is conformal there.

-As shown by oblique orthographic and Mercator maps, Tissot's indicatrices display an overall deformation pattern, not affected by aspect changes: in an azimuthal map, distortion depends only on radial distance from the conceptual center of the map; in a cylindrical map, only on vertical distance from the conceptual "Equator").
+As shown by oblique orthographic and Mercator maps, Tissot's indicatrices display an overall deformation pattern, not affected by aspect changes: in an azimuthal map, distortion depends only on the radial distance from the conceptual center of the map; in a cylindrical map, only on the vertical distance from the conceptual "Equator".
 These are exactly the same patterns presented by the normal versions.

 Finally, indicatrices may help distinguishing between easily confused projections, for instance three designs bounded by a circle, ordinarily used in the equatorial aspect, with meridians curved away from the Equator and extreme areal exaggeration near the poles: